What to expect at your Ultrasound Appointment:

 Most of the time, your insurance is likely to cover the cost of the ultrasound examination that your doctor or health care provider has recommended.
 If the cost is not covered, you will become responsible for the charges, and will need to make arrangements in our business office for payment or to set up a payment plan.

 It is truly our pleasure to serve you, and if you have any questions or concerns please ask one of us to assist you, or explain anything that you do not understand.
 We want your ultrasound experience to be as pleasant and as informative as possible.

-Our ultrasound theaters are large and comfortable with big screen HD TV monitors, and friends and family are encouraged to be present for your ultrasound examination if you so desire.
+Our ultrasound theaters in Cheyenne are large and comfortable with big screen HD TV monitors, and friends and family are encouraged to be present for your ultrasound examination if you so desire.

 About our Sonographers Qualifications: